 Welcome to National Taiwan University Library 國立臺灣大學圖書館 (NTUL)!

 If you have questions about NTUL’s resources, this article may serve as a guide to help you by introducing the use of the NTUL online catalog and related information services.
 Let’s find out how easy searching a book or an article can be by using NTUL online catalog! 【中文說明請見此文章：新生第一站】

 To begin with, you may use NTU online catalog “SLIM” (System for Library Information Management) to search the library’s resources.
 It is used for providing access to the bibliographic records of books, serials, magazines, newspapers, Doctoral dissertation, Master thesis and audio-visual materials etc. Both physical and electronic resources can be found by using “SLIM“.
 Click the “Catalog” tab and type keywords into the search box at the Library’s Homepage to inquire to inquire your required resources.

 1. Find an item by keyword searching

 Keyword searching is the simplest way to start a search process.
 Suppose that you want to read a book which is given in lecture’s course notes:

-By using the free-text search box given in NTUL website directly and typing the title of the book “Freedom from Command and Control”, the bibliographic record of the book will be shown as below:
+By using the free-text search box given in Library’s Homepage directly and typing the title of the book “Freedom from Command and Control”, the bibliographic record of the book will be shown as below:

 Use quotation mark “ ” to find an exact phrase, e.g. “Think social problems”.

 2. Find an item when you have incomplete citation

 Sometimes, we might not be able to recall the full title, for example, we might only know Terry L. Martin has written a book and “gender stereotypes” is the keyword that we have in mind.
 At this moment, we use “Author” and “Title” to conduct a search simultaneously.
 “Advanced Search” provides a more powerful searching capability.

 There are a variety of fields that represent different search options in library catalog.
-It is suggested that you use “Advanced Keyword Search” as it offers multiple fields to search and allows you to limit the search results by location, material type, language, publication year and publisher:
+It is suggested that you use “Advanced Search” as it offers multiple fields to search and allows you to limit the search results by material type, language, publication year: